ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Magic Link Authentication: Building a Cross-Device Authentication System (Part 2) - <a href="https://medium.com/@mbaochajonathan/magic-link-authentication-building-a-cross-device-authentication-system-part-2-aa791fa48ea8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Package Manager Showdown: NPM, Yarn, PNPM, and Bun in 2025 - <a href="https://medium.com/@simplycodesmart/the-javascript-package-manager-showdown-npm-yarn-pnpm-and-bun-in-2025-076f659c743f?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mbaocha Jonathan`**
+✍️ **posted by `Krishna Kanth`**

-<blockquote>This is Part 2 of my magic link authentication series.
-In Part 1, I shared why I moved away from traditional password authentication and…
+<blockquote>For years, npm was the unchallenged ruler of the JavaScript world.
+It was the default, the standard, and the go-to for managing project…
 Continue reading on Medium »</blockquote>

-<h3>2.
-TetherAI: A Minimal TypeScript SDK for AI Provider Abstraction - <a href="https://medium.com/@nbursa/tetherai-a-minimal-typescript-sdk-for-ai-provider-abstraction-2800d4721669?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ️ The Complete Guide to Sitemap & Robots.txt for Developers - <a href="https://medium.com/@atnoforwebdev/%EF%B8%8F-the-complete-guide-to-sitemap-robots-txt-for-developers-f9827c576fd0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nenad Bursać`**
+✍️ **posted by `ATNO For Web Development`**

-<blockquote>Ever found yourself building an AI-powered app, only to realize you’re juggling multiple SDKs — OpenAI, Anthropic, Mistral — each with…
+<blockquote>🤖 What’s a robots.txt File Anyway?
 Continue reading on Medium »</blockquote>

 <h3>3.
-Debugging Node.js performance bottlenecks like a pro - <a href="https://medium.com/@hirenchavda141/debugging-node-js-performance-bottlenecks-like-a-pro-52b28ba94a1d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+12 Powerful Tips Every Node.js Developer Should Know ⚡ - <a href="https://medium.com/@theNewGenCoder/12-powerful-tips-every-node-js-developer-should-know-94c858723f61?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hirenchavda`**
+✍️ **posted by `The NewGenCoder`**

-<blockquote>When Node.js app feels slow in production, most the time we are adding console.log or worse… guessing the issue.
-But in real world…
+<blockquote>Node.js has become the backbone of modern web development, powering everything from APIs to real-time chat apps.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Building Vector Search with PostgreSQL and pgvector: A Complete Guide - <a href="https://medium.com/@author.hlukhaniuk/building-vector-search-with-postgresql-and-pgvector-a-complete-guide-6b7a000cc6b7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Rolling Restarts in Node.js: My Secret to Zero-Downtime Deployments - <a href="https://medium.com/@connect.hashblock/rolling-restarts-in-node-js-my-secret-to-zero-downtime-deployments-80b4ea88ec36?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nazar Hlukhaniuk`**
+✍️ **posted by `Hash Block`**

-<blockquote>Vector databases have become essential for modern AI applications, enabling semantic search, recommendation systems, and RAG…
+<blockquote>A practical guide to shipping new Node.js features without ever kicking users offline.
 Continue reading on Medium »</blockquote>

-<h3>5. ️ 10 Node.js Security Best Practices You Shouldn’t Ignore in 2025 - <a href="https://javascript.plainenglish.io/%EF%B8%8F-10-node-js-security-best-practices-you-shouldnt-ignore-in-2025-a066ea08caf6?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Load-Balancing Patterns for Web-Scale Systems in Node.js - <a href="https://habtesoft.medium.com/load-balancing-patterns-for-web-scale-systems-in-node-js-b054c0fd5785?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `habtesoft`**

+<blockquote>When you scale a Node.js application beyond a single server, you inevitably face the challenge of load balancing — how to distribute…
+Continue reading on Medium »</blockquote>

+<h3>6.
+We Starved Rust, Go, and Node.js of CPU.
+One Collapsed Instantly - <a href="https://medium.com/@bugsybits/we-starved-rust-go-and-node-js-of-cpu-one-collapsed-instantly-546b38d08268?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `BugsyBits`**

+<blockquote>A painful experiment in concurrency, starvation, and finding out which language cries first
+Continue reading on Medium »</blockquote>

+<h3>7.
+The Real-Time Blockchain Analytics Dashboard I Built in a Weekend - <a href="https://medium.com/@connect.hashblock/the-real-time-blockchain-analytics-dashboard-i-built-in-a-weekend-b9fcb6e52955?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sachin Kasana`**
+✍️ **posted by `Hash Block`**

-<blockquote>Node.js powers everything from hobby projects to mission-critical enterprise apps.
-But in 2025, the attack surface is bigger than ever —…
+<blockquote>How I turned raw blockchain data into live insights with nothing more than a laptop, Node.js, and a caffeine-fueled sprint.
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Future of Web Security — Passwordless Login, WebAuthn, MFA, hingga Quantum-Safe Encryption - <a href="https://medium.com/@muhammadrifqi1719/future-of-web-security-passwordless-login-webauthn-mfa-hingga-quantum-safe-encryption-c943b5ecc30d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Python Tool to Solve My Own Problem — And Accidentally Helped 500 Others - <a href="https://medium.com/codrift/i-built-a-python-tool-to-solve-my-own-problem-and-accidentally-helped-500-others-e1bd6b04382b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Rifqi thufail fahmi`**
+✍️ **posted by `Areej Saeed`**

-<blockquote>Di era digital yang terus berkembang pesat, keamanan siber menjadi fondasi krusial bagi setiap interaksi online.
-Ancaman siber yang…
+<blockquote>One small automation project to clean up my mess turned into the most unexpectedly useful thing I’ve ever built.
-Continue reading on Medium »</blockquote>
+Continue reading on Codrift »</blockquote>

 <h3>2.
-Bilangan Biner, Oktal, Hexadesimal, Desimal, dan Fungsinya dalam Pemrograman - <a href="https://medium.com/@muhammadrifqi1719/bilangan-biner-oktal-hexadesimal-desimal-dan-fungsinya-dalam-pemrograman-4b57006a28c7?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+9 Python Habits That Made My Code Simpler and Smarter in 2025 - <a href="https://medium.com/codrift/9-python-habits-that-made-my-code-simpler-and-smarter-in-2025-e9e91a2c0962?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Rifqi thufail fahmi`**
+✍️ **posted by `Babar saad`**

-<blockquote>Selamat datang di dunia angka yang tak sekadar deretan digit!
-Dalam pemrograman, angka memiliki bahasa rahasia yang jauh lebih dalam dari…
+<blockquote>Real-world tricks I rely on to keep Python projects clean, fast, and maintainable
-Continue reading on Medium »</blockquote>
+Continue reading on Codrift »</blockquote>

 <h3>3.
-Building FileMock: How I Created a Client-Side File Generator That Developers Actually Use - <a href="https://medium.com/@humast/building-filemock-how-i-created-a-client-side-file-generator-that-developers-actually-use-c36178286084?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amar H`**

-<blockquote>A deep dive into the technical challenges, solutions, and lessons learned from building a browser-based file generation tool that’s…
-Continue reading on Medium »</blockquote>

-<h3>4.
-Embedding the Web: A Deep Dive into Chromium Embedded Framework (CEF) - <a href="https://medium.com/teamcalai/embedding-the-web-a-deep-dive-into-chromium-embedded-framework-cef-453073f0dc5d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ranxin Li`**

-<blockquote>Introduction
-Continue reading on AI Edge for Leaders — By TEAMCAL AI »</blockquote>

-<h3>5.
-Deconstructing gin.Context: More Than Just a Context - <a href="https://leapcell.medium.com/deconstructing-gin-context-more-than-just-a-context-32b6d32d7df4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Python Journey: From Hello World to Automating Income - <a href="https://medium.com/codrift/my-python-journey-from-hello-world-to-automating-income-2d9a8b4f5c31?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Leapcell`**
+✍️ **posted by `Zeeshan Safdar`**

-<blockquote>Highlights the distinction between gin.Context and context.Context for cleaner architecture.
+<blockquote>How I Used Python to Build Skills, Projects, and Daily Cash Flow
-Continue reading on Medium »</blockquote>
+Continue reading on Codrift »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>